 I've been in the business of helping people for a long time, so training to be a counsellor seemed the obvious choice for me.

-I have been a practicing counsellor since 2005, and I have seen hundreds of different people with hundreds of different issues.
+I've been a practicing counsellor since 2005, and I have seen hundreds of different people with hundreds of different issues.

 It's not unusual to feel nervous before you come to counselling for the first time, so don't worry if you do.
 I've experienced counselling myself, and despite knowing it was a really positive step to take, I remember only too well the anxiety I experienced.